shobhit10058/Youtube_transcript_summarizer/readme.md

 3. The transcript is presently working only for youtube videos having captions on, the audio and text processing are left.
 4. There can be extra features of choosing language and length of summary.
 There can be option to convert the text to audio .
+5. The summary of some 10-15 minutes as time stamps can be given, then a person can also search for a keyword, when it is discussed and can go directly to that time .